tangollama/cis411_lab1/labreports/LAB.md

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+To complete these four tasks, I will use a combination of two archictures, [Blackboard](https://docs.google.com/presentation/d/1ffFm8bzBrIW2CtywJju77uehQolsN6H8ig90s_iBKfE/edit#slide=id.g45345bd5ea_0_120) and [MVC](https://docs.google.com/presentation/d/1ffFm8bzBrIW2CtywJju77uehQolsN6H8ig90s_iBKfE/edit#slide=id.g45345bd5ea_0_0) architectures.
+The MVC model will help keep the project scaleable with its easy to adopt model and functional management advantages.
+The blackboard architecture will be used for having to sort through large data sets in a short time.
+We will use the blackboard architecture to allow authorized parties and researchers to query the database for future oppurtunities.
+These changes are needed to help combat all of the new users on the mobile application interface.
+We need to make the app fast and reliable for user so they keep returning to use the app.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).
 2. Augment/improve the assignment.
 Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.